cyzanfar/babydebugger/readme.md

 # Babydebugger

-This gem will comment-out/uncomment each line in your current working directory, including any subdirectories that contains the Javascript line  `debugger`.
-This gem will simply place a `//` infront of debugger to comment it out.
-You can also undo the previously commented `debugger` by running `babydebugger -u` in your command prompt.

-If you invoke `babydebugger -r`, **it will remove the entire line containing a `debugger` breakpoint**!
-You can invoke `-h` for a quick rundown of the options.
+Comment out, uncomment or delete `debugger` breakpoints from Javascript files ending with `.js`.

+This program will execute on `.js` files in your current directory including any subdirectories.

 ## Installation

 `gem install babydebugger`

-At the moment, babydebugger will only work with the files that end in `.js`
+At the moment, babydebugger only execute files ending in `.js`

+## Usage
+By default, running `babydebugger` will comment out debugger breakpoints.

+For a quick rundown of the available options run `babydebugger -h`.

+Invoke `-r` remove breakpoints in files.

+`-u`  uncomment lines with debugger breakpoints.

 ## Todo

--search for any file type and comment out debugger where ever it is.

-**Credit**
+-support `.coffeescript` extension.

+## Credit

---This gem was based on the <a href="https://github.com/danvisintainer/prybaby">Prybaby gem</a> made with <3 by                  [Dan Visintainer](http://www.danvisintainer.com/)
+--This gem was based on the <a href="https://github.com/danvisintainer/prybaby">Prybaby gem</a> made with ♥ by [Dan Visintainer](http://www.danvisintainer.com/)

 ##Contribute